williex/firefox-privacy/README.md

 #firefox-disable-pocket-loop.patch
 Disable building the pocket plugin and firefox hello.
 These two programs should not be bundled with the browser, but installed as separate addons.

+#firefox-38-mozconfig
+Privacy friendly mozconfig settings.
+Copy to the extracted source dir and name mozconfig

+#firefox-38-prefs.patch
+Set some sensible defaults, see the patch for details.
+Most important changes are disabling healthreport services and disable going to an URL when you paste somewhere in a webpage